-Children from households with incarcerated parents are disadvantaged along many different dimensions.
-As a result, simple comparisons of outcomes of children with and without incarcerated parents, would lead to negatively biased estimates of the effects of parental incarceration.
-A common way to address this endogeneity concerns is to exploit the random assignment of defendants to judges who differ in their leniency to incarcerate.16 In those papers, authors have data on the pool of cases randomly assigned across judges and use this to construct their instrument.
-They compare incarcerated defendants with non-incarcerated defendants, which include those who were not convicted, as well as those who were convicted but who did not receive a prison sentence.
+Children from households with incarcerated parents are disadvantaged along many dimensions.
+As a result, simple comparisons of outcomes of children with and without incarcerated parents would lead to negatively biased estimates of the effects of parental incarceration.
+A common way to address this endogeneity concern is to exploit the random assignment of defendants to judges who differ in their leniency to incarcerate.
+The intuition of this identification approach is that for a group of defendants on the margin, their incarceration decision will only be determined by whether they were assigned to a harsh or lenient judge.